-Tell the truth.
-When you were a kid, didn’t you want to learn how to use a cherry picker?
-How cool would it be to sit way up in the sky and look down on the world below, wearing a brightly-colored hard hat and working in the fresh air and sunshine.
-The job of a cherry picker operator sounds pretty appealing, but that doesn’t mean it doesn’t come with its own concerns.
-Learn here why cherry picker training is so important and how it can help prevent the 26 deaths that occur every year on average.
+Be honest.
+When you were a kid, did you want to learn how to use a cherry picker?
+How great would it have been to be up in the sky, wearing a brightly-colored hard hat working in the fresh air and sunshine while gazing down at the world below.
+Working as a cherry picker operator sounds appealing, but there are dangers.
+With proper cherry picker training, however, many of the average 26 deaths that occur each year can be prevented.

 If you’re wondering how to use a cherry picker, you’ll be interested to learn that cherry pickers are used in lots of different industries.
 Originally designed for use in orchards, cherry pickers allow personnel to access high-lying fruit safely and easily.
 They are often used to service utilities such as electricity, cable television, and telephone lines.
-When fire fighters aren’t using extensible ladders, they, too, may use cherry pickers to rescue people from burning buildings and other hazardous situations.
-For some reason, they are called snorkels, and not cherry pickers, when used by fire fighters.
+When firefighters aren’t using extensible ladders, they, too, may use cherry pickers to rescue people from burning buildings and other hazardous situations.
+For some reason, the cherry picker license requirements are called snorkels, and not cherry pickers, when used by firefighters.
 Aerial lifts are sometimes used by window cleaners and tree surgeons.
 Cherry pickers are also used in the construction, mining, and painting industries.
 Stuck on a roller coaster?
 No problem, we’ll send a cherry picker with an experienced operator who has completed their cherry picker training.

 Nearly three-quarters of all aerial lift fatalities involve boom lifts.
-Half of these are the result of falling from the bucket when the truck is struck by other vehicles, while others are caused by falling objects or by tip-overs.
-Boom lift workers are also sometimes electrocuted by a lift bucket coming into contact with live power lines.
-Aerial lift workers are also sometimes crushed between the edge of the bucket and roof joists or beams when the bucket is being repositioned.
-While all of these different types of accidents seem unrelated, the common thread linking all of them is that the underlying cause is almost always operator error.
-When operators aren’t trained in how to use a cherry picker, they aren’t prepared to avoid hazards and prevent accidents.
+Half of these result from falling out of the bucket when the lift is struck by another vehicle.
+Others are caused by falling objects or tip-overs.
+Boom lift workers are sometimes electrocuted by a lift bucket coming into contact with live power lines.
+Aerial lift workers are also sometimes caught between the bucket’s edge and roof joists or beams when the lift bucket is being repositioned.
+Although these different types of accidents seem unrelated, the common link is that the cause is almost always operator error.
+When operators properly aren’t trained to use a cherry picker safely, they aren’t prepared to avoid hazards that cause accidents.

 Our interactive learning modules are designed to meet the following standards:

-The AerialLiftCertification.com cherry picker training program is unique in that it can be tailored to the needs of the student.
+AerialLiftCertification.com cherry picker courses are unique in that they can be tailored to the needs of the student.
 Experienced cherry picker operators can breeze through the DVD and print their completion cherry picker certification and operator card in very little time.
 For the complete beginner, you’ll need a device with the internet, our cherry picker guide, and a designated trainer to help you learn the essential topics of operating aerial lifts:

-When you choose AerialliftCertification.com for cherry picker training, you’re not just getting the important information you need to operate cherry pickers but you’re also receiving many benefits as well that you can’t get with other programs.
+When you choose AerialliftCertification.com for obtaining your cherry picker license, you’re not just getting the important information you need to operate cherry pickers but you’re also receiving many benefits as well that you can’t get with other programs.

 If you’re interested in becoming a certified cherry picker operator, AerialliftCertification.com is the most convenient and affordable online training available.
 Students receive comprehensive learning modules to work through at their own pace, and in about one hour, you will be qualified for many great cherry picker jobs in your area.
 Cherry picker certification is OSHA compliant and gives you everything you need to operate a cherry picker properly and safely.